 Would you like to know how to show characters to your readers instead of telling your readers about them?

-When introducing characters, it’s easy to label them as beautiful or fashionable, handsome or smart.
+It’s easy to label characters as beautiful or fashionable, handsome or smart when introducing them.
 That is Telling.
 So, how do we Show characters?

-Here is something we can both agree on; Showing draws your readers into your story, allowing your readers to form their own conclusions.
+We can both agree that showing draws your readers into your story, allowing them to form their own conclusions.
 Showing dramatizes your story, making it unique and memorable.

 We are going to reveal 5 secrets about how to show characters.